ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Redirects modal is now correctly styled and padded in Elementor.
 * Fixed: PHP notice when ACF image field returns a previously unexpected value format.
 * Fixed: Removed smart tags delete button while searching for a smart tag.
-* Fixed: Model close button is now visible again when using Elementor's dark mode.
+* Fixed: Modal close button is now visible again when using Elementor's dark mode.
 * Fixed: Resolved a few deprecation console warnings for the Link Format in the Block Editor.
 * Fixed: aioseo_canonical_hook running consecutive times.